Tunde King: Music

 The guitar-centered Jùjú musical style blends African elements such as the Yoruba talking drum with Western and Afro-Cuban influences.
 Tunde King says that the name "Jùjú" itself originated when he bought a tambourine from a Salvation Army store, which he gave to his Samba drummer.
 The drummer developed a flamboyant style that included throwing the tambourine into the air and catching it, which the audience called Jù-jú, duplicating the Yoruba word for "throw" with tonal accent.

 His trio expanded into a quartet, with King on six-string guitar-banjo and vocals, Ishola Caxton Martins on sekere (gourde rattle), Ahmeed Lamidi George on tambourine and Sanya ("Snake") Johnson on tomtom and supporting vocals.
-The members of the band created a moderately-paced ensemble sound that backed up the guitar and vocals with simple harmonic progressions.
+The band members created a moderately paced ensemble sound that backed up the guitar and vocals with simple harmonic progressions.

 In the 1930s, Nigeria was a British colony.
 A Nigerian could go so far, but no further, in the government or in business, regardless of ability or qualifications.
-Tunde King expressed popular feelings in his songs.
+Tunde King expressed widespread feelings in his songs.
 In "Oba Oyinbo", he celebrated the ascension of King George VI of Britain, saying with quiet irony "We Have a father ...
 King George is our father ...
 White man Cameron (the governor) is our father ..."
-In songs that were not recorded, he went further, expressing resentment more explicitly.
+He went further in songs that were not recorded, expressing resentment more explicitly.
 The song "Soja Idunmota" describes a monument of a white soldier with a native carrier, whose head is hanging down, saying "Cruelly, they forget the common descent of man".
-In the song "Eti Joluwe" he said that it was better for Yorubas to work for themselves than for the government.
+In the song "Eti Joluwe," he said it was better for Yorubas to work for themselves than for the government.